nadiahpk/nadiahpk.github.io/_posts/2022-04-01-declining-homophily.md

 For example,
 the use of nets is an indicator of communal hunting, particularly of the integration of labour from women, children, and the elderly (Soffer et al., 2001).
-Evidence of large-scale fishing operations from 27 ka in Australia (Balme, 1995).
+Evidence of large-scale fishing operations occur from 27 ka in Australia (Balme, 1995).

 Acquiring meat may have been one of our ancestors' first collaborative activities, and collaborative foraging in general has been linked to the early stages of human cooperation